-Included in the land and building of the Group of RM1,943,000 (2020: RM2,233,000) are concession fee and prepaid land lease for the rights to inter alia, design, construct, install, operate and maintain a limited-service hotel comprising 218 rooms known as "Tune Hotel KLIA Aeropolis", located at a portion of land measuring approximately 4,406.86 square meters at Sepang, Selangor pursuant to the acquisition of concession agreement with Malaysia Airports (Properties) Sdn Bhd ("MAP") dated 2 January 2020 until 11 February 2034 ("Concession Agreement") from OMT Hotels Sdn.
-Bhd. as disclosed in Note 35.
+Included in the land and building of the Group of RM1,651,000 (2021: RM1,942,000) are concession fee and prepaid land lease for the rights to inter alia, design, construct, install, operate and maintain a limited-service hotel comprising 218 rooms known as "Tune Hotel KLIA Aeropolis", located at a portion of land measuring approximately 4,406.86 square meters at Sepang, Selangor pursuant to the acquisition of concession agreement with Malaysia Airports (Properties) Sdn Bhd ("MAP") dated 2 January 2020 until 11 February 2034 ("Concession Agreement") from OMT Hotels Sdn.
+Bhd.